Headphones

 Generous Battery Life

 On the endurance front, Soundcore promises 8 hours of continuous listening, plus three recharges via the case, totalling 32 hours of use.
-A promise nearly kept: during our real-world test, we measured approximately 7 hours 45 minutes per cycle.
+A promise nearly kept: during our real-world test, measurements showed approximately 7 hours 45 minutes per cycle.
 The case recharges via USB-C but isn't compatible with wireless charging.
 Handy tip: a quick charge recovers roughly 3 hours of listening in 10 minutes, perfect for those in a rush before a training session.

 Ready to Purchase?